rajdeeprath/red5-development-series/red5pro/articles/relays-and-transcoders.md

 With such a use case, we realized the bottleneck of a simple **origin-edge** cluster.
 One could connect only so many edges an origin before the origin got stressed-out, thereby reducing true scalability for extra large systems.

-For argument sake, let us assume a system, where we need to support `100,000` subscribers for a ingest stream.
+For sake of discussion, let us assume a system, where we need to support `100,000` subscribers for a ingest stream.
 The capacity of each edge is about `100` and the origin capacity is about `50`.
 Each publisher connected to the origin reduces the capacity by stresses other resources such as CPU, Memory etc. Adding an edge to the origin creates a path for subscription and at the same time reduces the original capacity even further.
 Eventually, we reach a point where the origin capacity is at its last breath and we need to add more edges to support more subscribers but that's not possible anymore.

 ### Along came relays